yobgob/too-many-hooks/.github/contributing.md

 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.

-> PR titles should be in the imperative mood and summarize the changes the PR makes e.g. `Update contributing guide`.
+> PR titles should be in the imperative mood and summarize the changes the PR makes (e.g. "Update contributing guide").

 #### PR review